ITCMD/defcon-level/README.md

 #### <u>**How it Works:**</u>

 ​    This program queries the defconwarningsystem.com's Defcon level using [winhttpjs](https://github.com/npocmaka/batch.scripts/blob/master/hybrids/jscript/winhttpjs.bat), and reacts depending on the level with an alert sound, and an update on screen.
 If the level goes down to one, it will turn up the volume using [jscript](https://stackoverflow.com/a/22895700/7872447) (to make sure you hear the alert) and play the alert until you close the program.
 It will also read the Defcon status out loud for both Defcon two and one.
+As of the latest update it runs in the background.
+In order to have it run on startup you will have to follow the instructions below in Installation.

 ​	**Users can also run custom commands at any level** by editing the code and changing the variables at the beginning of the script from rem to anything else.
 It is recommended you use this space to start a program that performs your wanted actions.
-This way, if they fail, it will not damage this script.
+This way, if they fail, it will not damage this script. **The script now also checks for updates automatically, but will not install them automatically for security.**

 #### <u>Known Issues:</u>

-   There is currently only one known issue.
-The volume up script leaves command prompt windows open after it executes (they are minimized, but still annoying).
-If anyone knows how to fix this please let me know.
+   None as of now, I fixed them all!
+Let me know if you find any!

+#### <u>Installation:</u>

+   Simply download all of the files on this page and place the folder somewhere you want it.
+Run the script by running the  `DefconWarningSystemLauncher.vbs` file.

+​	If you want the script to run on startup, copy the `DefconWarningSystemLauncher.vbs`  file to the folder: `shell:startup`.
+Then run the  `DefconWarningSystemLauncher.vbs` file **in the original folder, not the startup folder** one more time, and it should prompt you to link the vbs file to your computer.

+​	You can also use the task scheduler to run the `vbs` file mentioned above automatically.